|

 This paper deals with an anomaly one meets when seeking to teach and apply the ideas promoted by Henry George.
 How does one forward the interests of labor by untaxing capital?
 George left some unanswered questions, and later writers and activists have not met them.

-Mason Gaffney, 2004, in Lindy Davies (ed.), The . . . → Read More: The Danger of Favoring Capital over Labor
+Mason Gaffney, 2004, in Lindy . . . → Read More: The Danger of Favoring Capital over Labor

 |